 Our program affords tremendous flexibility for the referring physician and expectant mother.
 For more straightforward problems, our center can provide definitive diagnosis and, in some instances, in utero intervention.
 The patient can then be referred back to her primary obstetrician for prenatal follow-up and delivery.
 For more complex problems, we offer longitudinal, coordinated care provided by a core team of maternal-fetal medicine specialists, neonatologists, pediatric surgeons, pediatric radiologists, pediatric cardiologists and a Fetal Care Nurse Coordinator.
 If needed, our program streamlines access to virtually any maternal or pediatric subspecialist who may be required, such as pediatric anesthesiologists and pediatric congenital heart surgeons.
 Similarly, when there is a maternal health concern, we work closely with specialists throughout our healthcare system to optimize outcomes for both the mother and her fetus.

-Cleveland Clinic Children’s has opened a Special Delivery Unit on our main campus for patients whose pregnancies are complicated by serious maternal or fetal conditions.
-The unit adjoins a new Pediatric Cardiac Catheterization Laboratory and is in close proximity to a state-of-the-art pediatric surgical suite and Level III Neonatal Intensive Care Unit.
+Cleveland Clinic Children’s Special Delivery Unit is located on our main campus for patients whose pregnancies are complicated by serious maternal or fetal conditions.
+The unit adjoins an interventional Pediatric Cardiac Catheterization Laboratory and is in close proximity to a state-of-the-art pediatric surgical suite and Level III Neonatal Intensive Care Unit.